-It’s estimated that 50% of a wedding’s reception budget goes towards food.
-Put into context, that’s around $5,000.
-It’s no wonder that saving some extra cash on the food might be one of your top priorities.
+To put that into context, the average food budget at the average wedding costs $5,000.
+It’s no wonder that saving some extra cash on wedding food might be one of your top priorities.
 Here are a few tips to help you keep the expenses down while still giving your wedding guests a good time.

-Use the Wedding Cake for Dessert
+1. Use the Wedding Cake for Dessert

 If your reception is at 6pm, you are going to have a lot of hungry guests expecting dinner.
 Not so much at 2 or 3pm.
 If you plan it right you can keep everybody happy with just a light meal, sometimes only dessert.
 It helps to make sure your invitations specify the type of meal you plan to serve.